Legendary William Tell

 William Tell Memorabilia

-Our store carries an antique 1898 1/2 liter German Mettlach Villeroy & Boch (well-known for its quality stoneware) stein that has a detailed etching of the scene where William Tell is preparing to shoot an apple off of his young son’s head.
+Our store carries an antique 1898 1/2 liter German Mettlach Villeroy & Boch Stein that has a detailed etching of the scene where William Tell is preparing to shoot an apple off of his young son’s head.

-In addition, the stein has a decorative handle, pewter inlay lid, and pewter thumb lever, and it is incised with the 11th century Mettlach Abby logo and banner, and it is stamped with the Villeroy & Boch “VB” trademark.
-Our William Tell Stein is a wonderful piece of memorabilia and it makes a terrific gift for collectors and beer drinkers.
+The stein also has a decorative handle, a pewter inlay lid, a pewter thumb lever, and it’s incised with the 11th-century Mettlach Abby logo and banner and is stamped with the Villeroy & Boch “VB” trademark.

-This concludes our article.
-Check-out some more “collectibles” store content by following these links:
+This concludes our William Tell article.
+For some related content follow these links: